cskau/lil-t/tools/README.md

 # Or setup and connect to the display via VNC
 x11vnc -display :1 -bg -nopw -listen localhost -xkb vncviewer localhost

+# If run on a system with multiple framebuffers, you can set which to use:
+export SDL_FBDEV=/dev/fb1 ./fb.py
 ```